selinakhan/vg_art/README.md

 ## Code Preparation

-For this research, the code from [Open-GroundingDino](https://github.com/longzw1997/Open-GroundingDino) has been adapted to include artwork descriptions during training and to evaluate on grounding data.
+For this research, the GroundingDINO training code from [Open-GroundingDino](https://github.com/longzw1997/Open-GroundingDino) has been adapted to include artwork descriptions during training and to allow evaluation on grounding data.
 The adapted code used can be found [here](https://github.com/selinakhan/Open-GroundingDino), and should be cloned into this repository.
 Additionally, the original [GroundingDINO](https://github.com/IDEA-Research/GroundingDINO) repository should be cloned.
-Future efforts might make this step redundant, but as the Open-GroundingDino code currently depends on it, this is required for now.

 In a single environment, follow the setup instructions from Open-GroundingDino to build the code, and do the same for the original GroundingDINO repository.
 Additionally install the required packages from this repository found in `requirements.txt`.
 Our experiments are conducted using `torch v.
 2.0.1` with `cuda 11.7`, but other versions may also work.